Q1. Are there any considerations for moving school-based educational research online?

 A. If investigators wish to modify an ongoing IRB-approved research study, they must submit a request to the IRB and receive IRB approval before implementing the proposed modification, unless the change is designed to eliminate an apparent immediate hazard to subjects (45 CFR 46.103(b)(4); 21 CFR 312.66).
 If the investigators change the research in order to eliminate apparent immediate hazards to subjects without prior IRB approval, they should report those changes promptly to the IRB (within 10 days).
 This change must be documented in the research file.
 For studies that are FDA regulated, you should promptly notify the study sponsor.

-Q12.
-Do I have to call all participants before they come in for a scheduled research visit?
+Q9.
+Do I have to call to pre-screen all participants before they come in for a scheduled research visit?

-A. Yes, according to the Johns Hopkins Medicine Healthcare Epidemiology and Infection Control all individuals coming in for a visit, whether clinical or research related, must be pre-screened prior to the visit.
-We urge all research teams to call participants prior to their visit to the hospital to screen them before they arrive and cancel visits for those that give positive responses to the phone screen.
-Participants should be screened again when they arrive on site.
+A. Yes, if your study was approved for new enrollment, or a study approved for continued in-person visits, you must pre-screen all participants prior to the visit.
+You must call participants prior to their visit to the Homewood campus to screen them before they arrive and cancel visits for those that give positive responses to the phone screen.
+Participants must be screened again when they arrive on site.

-Q13.
-Do I have to submit a change in research application to add the COVID-19 screening questions to my protocol?
+Q10.
+Do I have to submit an amendment application to add the COVID-19 screening questions to my protocol?

 A. No, this is an enterprise-wide screening procedure, not limited to human subject research.
 The screening can be implemented without approval by the IRB.

-A. Use this link to the ICTR website https://ictr.johnshopkins.edu/coronavirus, click on Tips for Research Teams and use your JHED credentials to log in.
+A. Use this link to the ICTR website, click on Tips for Research Teams and use your JHED credentials to log in.
 The latest phone screen algorithm can be accessed on this page.